HalFoxCZ/Python-local-network-chat-app/README.md

 > >- Download the client from the repository.
 > > - If server is running, run the client.
 > > - If server is not running, run the server first and then the client.
-> > - Client is now running and ready to connect to the server.
+> > - Client is now running and connected to the server.
 > > - Each client is compatible with the same main version of the server.
 > > - Client is ***not compatible*** with servers from different main versions.
 > > - Client is compatible with servers from different subversions.